Vandal Savage: Children

 Over the millennia, Savage has occasionally fathered children and has many descendants alive on Earth.
 One such descendant is Roy Harper.
 Savage's more recent children who still live include his daughter Scandal Savage (the only one of his children he considers his true heir) and Cliff DeWitt, who helps run the clandestine organization known as the Lab (which gave the Resurrection Man his powers).
 The demon Grendel, famously known for his role in the story of Beowulf, is also apparently a child of Vandal Savage.
 Grendel refers to Savage as "Cain", a reference to the first murderer in the Bible.

-The New 52 version of Vandal Savage also fathered Kassidy Sage, an FBI agent, and Angelo Bend, the villain known as the Angle Man.
+The New 52 version of Vandal Savage also fathered Kassidy Sage, an FBI agent, and Angelo Bend, also known as Angle Man.

 Other versions

 DC One Million

 An older future version of Vandal Savage from the 853rd century appears in DC One Million.
 This Savage was noticeably older than his 20th-century counterpart and is no longer truly immortal.
 This version of Savage was later permanently killed by a nuclear explosion.